instana/nginx-tracing/README.md

   # new, unrelated traces
   opentracing_propagate_context;

+  # Optional: This logs subrequests like e.g. created by the `auth_request`
+  # directive so that authorization requests can be traced.
+  log_subrequest on;

   # If you use upstreams, Instana will automatically use them as endpoints,
   # and it is really cool :-)
   upstream backend {